BuiltByRobyn/mkdocsmaterialcomms/docs/presenting-prototypes.md

 ### Present Button:

 Opens the prototype in a separate tab for full-screen viewing.
 Useful for sharing with others, testing on different devices, or showcasing the design in a presentation setting.
-Allows navigatation through frames and interactions, useful to demonstrate user flow.
+Allows navigatation through frames and interactions, which is useful to demonstrate user flow.

+---

 ## Adjust Prototype Settings